Revisiting model-independent constraints on spatial curvature and cosmic ladders calibration: updated and forecast analyses: Results and Discussion

 As expected, the resulting constraints on the deceleration parameter $q_0$ are very loose for all the cases under study, with the exception of CCH+PAN+DESI DR2 analysis.
 This is driven by the smaller uncertainty on the corresponding $M$ but especially by the larger number of Pantheon+ SNIa in the Hubble flow, which is more than twice that of DESY5.
 Our $q_0$ obtained with Pantheon+, $q_0=-0.45\pm 0.19$, is fully compatible with the value employed by SH0ES to estimate $H_0$, $q_0 = -0.55$ \citep{Riess:2016jrr,Riess:2021jrx}\footnote{As stated in \cite{Riess:2021jrx}, the choice of $q_0 = -0.55$ relies on the fact that it has historically provided a good fit to high-redshift SNIa and matches the expectation from the flat $\Lambda$CDM model with $\Omega_m = 0.3$ and $\Omega_\Lambda = 0.7$.
 Independent works find consistent results, see, e.g., \citep{Haridasu:2018gqm,Gomez-Valent:2018gvm}.}.
 With DESY5, instead, we obtain $q_0=-0.05^{+0.34}_{-0.32}$.
 In this case the lack of a strong low-$z$ anchor leaves the fit poorly constrained, compatible with a decelerated universe, but still in full agreement with the value obtained from the model-agnostic reconstruction of $q(z)$ using CMB data from \textit{Planck}, BAO from DESI DR2 and the SNIa from DESY5, $q_0=-0.28^{+0.09}_{-0.08}$ \citep{Gonzalez-Fuentes:2025lei} -- see also \citep{DESI:2025fii}.
 Our results are therefore consistent with previous results in the literature.
+As a cross-check, to assess whether the additional freedom allowed by the loose constraint on $q_0$ could be driving the inferred value of $H_0$ toward lower values, we also estimate $H_0$ from the CCH-calibrated DESY5 ladder, i.e. adopting $M = -19.324_{-0.095}^{+0.092}$ from the CCH+DESY5+DESI DR2 analysis together with the DESY5 Hubble flow SNIa, while fixing the deceleration parameter to $q_0=-0.55$.
+We obtain $H_0 = 69.60_{-3.01}^{+3.00}$ km/s/Mpc.
+This result is consistent at the 0.25$\sigma$ level with the value obtained when allowing $q_0$ to vary freely, $H_0 = 68.83_{-3.07}^{+3.03}$ km/s/Mpc, supporting the conclusion that the decrease in $H_0$ observed with DESY5 may be associated with differences between SNIa samples at the level of the Hubble flow, as explained above.
+See also Appendix \ref{app:HF}.

 As a final comment, we note that Table \ref{tab:res_curr} also reports an estimate of the methodological bias $\tilde{b}$ introduced by the GP (see Sec. \ref{sec:method_3}).
 While this bias pertains to the parameters being analyzed, it is quantified via a separate analysis which makes use of mock data vectors generated assuming the $\Lambda$CDM model and current data uncertainty.
 We focus on the combination of CCH, DESY5 and DESI DR2 as a representative test case.
 Our results show that the $|\tilde{b}|$ values for all parameters are well below the 1$\sigma$ uncertainty on the parameter, being generally $\lesssim0.1\sigma$ and at most $0.3\sigma$ for $M$.
 For the 3D analysis, they read, $\tilde{b}= (+0.029, -0.007, -0.57 \ \textrm{Mpc})$ for $M, \Omega_k$ and $r_d$, respectively.
 In Sec. \ref{sec:res_fore}, we show that this bias is reduced as data quality improves, as expected, providing further evidence that it stems from the GP reconstruction itself.